abeASH00/data-analytics-projects/README.md

 # data-analytics-projects
 Portfolio of SQL, Python, and Power BI projects

+## ✨ About Me

+**Hi!
+I'm Syahin**, an Electrical Engineering graduate, data analytics enthusiast, and currently transitioning into the data field after completing the **Google Professional Data Analytics Certificate**.
+This is my 1st project I'm trying to commplete to showcase my ability after learning the data analytic course.
+I hope by taking this first step would mean a bigger jump in my future career.
+Thank you for visiting.

+Connect with me on [LinkedIn]([https://www.linkedin.com](https://www.linkedin.com/in/syahin-hisham-489744281/)) and check out more of my work!
 ---

 # 📊 Mobile & Laptop Sales Data Analysis & Dashboard